Geolocation

 Success Callback

-Success Callback returns GeolocationPosition.
-The GeolocationPosition Object includes coordinates of geolocation.
-There is also another property called timestamp which returns time when location is available.
+Success Callback returns a GeolocationPosition object.
+The GeolocationPosition object includes coordinates of the geolocation.
+There is also another property called timestamp that returns the time when the location was available.

 GeolocationPosition {coords: GeolocationCoordinates, timestamp: 1697952365680}